 Unfortunately with clan history there are many inconsistencies with some information found on the Internet and in other publications.
 This site is set up to give you information that is well researched and therefore as accurate as possible.
 Due to the many differing accounts etc., it is advised that if the readers require to purchase tartans, they refer to the woollen mill that they are going to purchase from as tartans differ from small thread amounts to large pattern differences.

 This site is very much a work in progress.
-We decided to start the clans alphabetically but if you require information about a clan not yet mentioned, please drop us anand we will be glad to assist you the best we can.
+We decided to start the clans alphabetically but if you require information about an escort clan not yet mentioned, please drop us anand we will be glad to assist you the best we can.
 We are also looking into Clans and the Gay community in both Scotland and the UK as a whole.

 We would invite all clan members to participate in this site.
 We would actively encourage any clan society to contact us with any information that they wish to have imparted about their clan on this site.
 We would also place an entry in our links page for teh benefit of all of our readers.